 Q: If the student has an iPad, can the Learning fund be used to purchase apps?

-A: Yes, only if the application if deemed educational.
-The Learning Fund is able to do this even if the iPad is not EPIC issued.
+A: Yes, if the application is deemed educational.
+This is possible whether the iPad is or is not EPIC issued.

-Q: What do I do if a vendor invoices me personally for services used, but I want to use my learning fund to pay?
+Q: What do I do if a vendor invoices me personally for services that the Learning Fund was supposed to pay?

 Q: My student has used a vendor’s services, but the money hasn’t been taken out of their learning fund yet.
-How do I know invoices were sent for those so I can use my learning fund?
+How do I know invoices were sent for those services?

-A: Some vendors do not send invoices until after the services have been completed for the month, while others may send them prior to services, so you will need to find out from the vendor that you are using how their billing is done.
+A: Find out from the vendor how they do their billing.
+Some vendors do not send invoices until after the services have been completed for the month, while others may send them prior to services.
 Vendors should receive a payment within 30 days of EPIC receiving an invoice.
-EPIC is only able to pay for services on a monthly basis, so for any vendors that send several months at a time, each invoice will be processed closer to the month of services.
+EPIC pays for services on a monthly basis, so for any vendors that send several months at a time, each invoice will be processed closer to the month of services.

-Q: We no longer use a vendor but they were paid with our learning fund.
+Q: We no longer use a particular vendor, but they still were paid with our Learning Fund.
 How do we get a refund?

-A: Because we require parents to send in Purchase Orders before invoices can be sent and paid, this should not occur.
-If you did not send in a Purchase Order and an invoice was still somehow paid for a vendor you no longer wish to use, make sure to contact the Finance department by phone or email at firstname.lastname@example.org so that they are aware and can note the account as well as not pay any further invoices.
+A: Because we require parents to send in purchase orders before invoices can be sent and paid, this should not occur.
+If you did not send a purchase order and an invoice was still somehow paid for a vendor you no longer wish to use, contact the finance department so that they are aware and can note the account and stop paying any further invoices.
 You will then need to contact the vendor and request that they refund the amount to EPIC.
-Once EPIC receives a check from the vendor, we are then able to credit the account.
+Once EPIC receives a check from the vendor, we can credit the account.

 Q: If a student’s learning fund is depleted, who is responsible for paying invoices vendors send in?